harshchi19/Product-Description-/README.md

 # Product-Description App

-Welcome to the Image and Text Processing App!
+Welcome to the Product-Description App!
 This application allows you to upload an image, classify it using a pre-trained MobileNetV2 model, and generate descriptive text based on the image's class and user-selected parameters.

 ## Features